motdotla/writings/articles/notions.md

 Airline seating chart that seats you according to interests, age, sex, and/or relationship status.

 App that splits your email into multiple words.
 Then it comes back and brings it back together into one email.

+Replace car alarms with push notifications or text messages to your phone